TRAC-Erzurum/trac-portal/WARP.md

 ## Project Overview

-TRAC Erzurum Operatör ve Çevrim Yönetim Sistemi - A web application for managing amateur radio operator sessions and tracking participation.
+TRAC Erzurum Operatör ve Çevrim Yönetim Sistemi - A web application for managing amateur radio operator nets and tracking participation.
 This is a volunteer-led open source project developed by TA9MFE with support from TRAC Erzurum.

 The project is a monorepo containing two git submodules:
 - **trac-portal-api**: NestJS backend API (TypeScript)